Mohamed M. Atalla: MOSFET (MOS transistor)

 Building on his earlier pioneering research on the surface passivation and thermal oxidation processes, Atalla developed the metal–oxide–semiconductor (MOS) process.
 Atalla then proposed that a field effect transistor–a concept first envisioned in the 1920s and confirmed experimentally in the 1940s, but not achieved as a practical device—be built of metal-oxide-silicon.
 Atalla assigned the task of assisting him to Dawon Kahng, a Korean scientist who had recently joined his group.
 That led to the invention of the MOSFET (metal–oxide–semiconductor field-effect transistor) by Atalla and Kahng, in November 1959.
 Atalla and Kahng first demonstrated the MOSFET in early 1960.
 With its high scalability, and much lower power consumption and higher density than bipolar junction transistors, the MOSFET made it possible to build high-density integrated circuit (IC) chips.

-There were originally two types of MOSFET logic, PMOS (p-type MOS) and NMOS (n-type MOS).
-Both types were developed by Atalla and Kahng when they originally invented the MOSFET.
-They fabricated both PMOS and NMOS devices with a 20µm process.
-However, only the PMOS devices were practical working devices at the time.

-Atalla proposed the concept of the MOS integrated circuit chip in 1960.
-He noted that the MOS transistor's ease of fabrication made it useful for IC chips.
-However, Bell Labs initially ignored MOS technology, as the company was not interested in ICs at the time.
-Despite this, the MOSFET generated significant interest at RCA and Fairchild Semiconductor.
-Inspired by the first MOSFET demonstration by Atalla and Kahng in early 1960, researchers at RCA and Fairchild fabricated MOSFETs later that year, with Karl Zaininger and Charles Meuller fabricating a MOSFET at RCA, and Chih-Tang Sah building an MOS-controlled tetrode at Fairchild.
-His concept of the MOS IC chip eventually became reality, starting with an experimental MOS chip demonstrated by Fred Heiman and Steven Hofstein at RCA in 1962, after which MOS would become the dominant fabrication process for IC chips.
-CMOS, which uses complementary pairs of PMOS and NMOS transistors, was later developed by Chih-Tang Sah and Frank Wanlass at Fairchild in 1963.
-The development of MOS technology, which was capable of increasing miniaturisation, eventually became the focus of RCA, Fairchild, Intel and other semiconductor companies in the 1960s, fuelling the technological and economic growth of the early semiconductor industry in California (centred around what later became known as Silicon Valley) as well as Japan.